andreassolberg/jso/README-Phonegap.md

 # Using JSO with Phonegap and ChildBrowser

+**WARNING: JSO2 beta is not ready for integration with Phonegap and Childbrowser just yet.
+Stay tuned for updates on this.
+This document is old and documents integration with phonegap using JSO verson 1**

 Using JSO to perform OAuth 2.0 authorization in WebApps running on mobile devices in hybrid environment is an important deployment scenario for JSO.

 Here is a detailed instruction on setting up JSO with Phonegap for iOS and configure OAuth 2.0 with Google.
 You may use it with Facebook or other OAuth providers as well.